kudobuilder/kudo/docs/examples/apache-kafka.md

 zk-deploy-392770000     3m
 ```

-The statefulset defined in the `FrameworkVersion` comes up with 1 pod:
+The statefulset defined in the `OperatorVersion` comes up with 1 pod:

 ```bash
 $ kubectl get statefulset kafka-kafka